nocturn9x/giambio/README.md

 - It creates this weird coroutine object
 - Passes that object to `await`, which runs the function

-This is due to the fact that people started writing asynchronous Python code _before_ the `async`/`await` syntax was added, so many libraries (like asyncio), had to figure out some clever hacks to make it work without native support from the language itself, taking advantage of generator functions (we'll talk about those later on), and coroutines are heavily based on generators.
+This is due to the fact that people started writing asynchronous Python code _before_ the `async`/`await` syntax was added so many libraries (like asyncio), had to figure out some clever hacks to make it work without native support from the language itself, taking advantage of generator functions (we'll talk about those later on), and coroutines are heavily based on generators.